botic/ringo-commonmark/README.md

 # ringo-commonmark

-A port of the CommonMark markdown parser.
+A port of the [CommonMark](http://commonmark.org/) markdown parser.
+The original source of the parser can be found at [jgm/CommonMark](https://github.com/jgm/CommonMark).

 # Example